fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Set-AzureStorageServiceLoggingProperty.md

 ```

 ### -LoggingOperations
-Specifies an array of azure_2 Storage service operations.
+Specifies an array of Azure Storage service operations.
-azure_2 Storage services logs the operations that this parameter specifies.
+Azure Storage services logs the operations that this parameter specifies.
 psdx_paramvalues

 - None